Alcohol Inks – My Latest Happy Discovery

 Even though I had no idea what I was doing – I had huge fun just playing around – which is what art is all about for me.

-I can't wait to go over to Keep On Crafting again because Mandy tells me there is a range of metallic mixatives which I cannot wait to get my hands on.
+Mandy told me there is a range of metallic mixatives which I cannot wait to get my hands on.

 I seriously have to get all of them!